We are available 24 hours a day throughout the Bay Area. Contact Us

 Mitzvah

-Commandment; Good Deed
+Commandment; Good deed

 מִצְוָה — Commandment; good deed.
 A mitzvah is both a divine command and an act of moral significance.
 Many of the rituals surrounding death and mourning — visiting the sick, comforting mourners, accompanying the dead — are among the most important mitzvot in Jewish life.
 They are performed not out of obligation alone, but out of love.